TOMToolkit/tom_base/docs/customization/htmx_tables.rst

 NOTES:

 - *Line 14:* Include ``'selection'`` in ``fields`` to enable row-selection checkboxes.
-All of the other fields should be model fields or methods for your chosen model.
+All of the other fields should be model fields for your chosen model.

 - *Line 8:* Use ``linkify=True`` on a column to turn cell values into links to the object's detail page.
 If your model does not have a detail page, or a ``get_absolute_url()`` defined, including this